hbar/python-alsmicroct/README.md

 `batch/` contains .slurm scripts that are used to submit jobs to the [NERSC] supercomputer.

-`tests\` contains test cases for functions in TomographyTools.
+`tests/` contains test cases for functions in TomographyTools.

 [NERSC]: http://www.nersc.gov/